krishkhare049/Netflix-UI/README.md

-Hi, This is Netflix India -UI developed using HTML, CSS
+Hi, This is Netflix India -Landing Page developed using HTML, CSS